kubernetes/website/docs/admin/kubeadm.md

    tells the kubelet where the API server is.
 This file also has the kubelet's credentials.
 * `--require-kubeconfig=true` the kubelet should fail fast if the kubeconfig file is not present.
-This makes the kubelet crashloop during the time the service is started until `kubeadm init` is run.
+This makes the kubelet crash loop during the time the service is started until `kubeadm init` is run.
 * `--pod-manifest-path=/etc/kubernetes/manifests` specifies from where to read Static Pod manifests used for spinning up the control plane